Stephanie Grisham to become new White House press secretary, FLOTUS announces

 First lady spokeswoman Stephanie Grisham named new White House press secretary

-Stephanie Grisham, a top aide to first lady Melania Trump, has been picked to replace Sarah Sanders as White House press secretary, the first lady announced Tuesday.
+Stephanie Grisham, a top aide to first lady Melania Trump, was named Tuesday to replace Sarah Sanders as White House press secretary after a brief but competitive search for the president's next spokesperson.

-Grisham, who developed a reputation as a fierce defender of the first lady during her tenure as spokeswoman, will also become the White House communications director.
+Grisham, who developed a reputation as a fierce defender of the first lady during her tenure as spokeswoman, will also become the White House communications director, according to an announcement from the first lady's office.

 “I am pleased to announce @StephGrisham45 will be the next @PressSec & Comms Director!” the first lady tweeted.
 “She has been with us since 2015 - @potus & I can think of no better person to serve the Administration & our country.
 Excited to have Stephanie working for both sides of the @WhiteHouse.”

-During a recent “Fox & Friends” interview, President Trump said “a lot of people” were angling for the gig.
+During a recent “Fox & Friends” interview, President Trump said “a lot of people” were angling for the job.
 Asked about the possibility of choosing Grisham, the president said, “Stephanie is terrific.”

+Other potential candidates thought to be under consideration were Deputy Press Secretary Hogan Gidley, former State Department spokesman Heather Nauert and Tony Sayegh, who recently left his job as Treasury Department spokesman.

 Grisham joined the Trump campaign's press operation in 2015.
+She previously worked on Mitt Romney's 2012 campaign.

 Sanders announced her plans to step down as White House press secretary earlier this month.
 On Tuesday, Sanders tweeted that Grisham "will be an incredible asset to the president and the country."